shlokgalav/Cricket-ball-physics/notes/3B_aerodynamic_effects_plus_bounce.md

 - The aerodynamic coefficients are treated as constant during a single simulation.
 - Wind is ignored.
 - A simple bounce is included.
-- One simple bounce is included.
 - The coefficient of restitution is constant and set to \(e = 0.6\).
 - The pitch is treated as a flat surface at \(y = 0\).
 - Only vertical velocity changes instantaneously during the bounce.
 - Horizontal friction during contact with the pitch is ignored.
+- Sideways friction during contact with the pitch is ignored.
 - The simulation stops when the ball reaches the pitch for the second time.
 - The Magnus effect is ignored.
 - Spin-related aerodynamic effects are reserved for Model 4.